What are spending reviews?

 Third, the working group examines and assesses trends in the selected indicators over time.
 Key questions include: Are the measures effective?
 Can cause-and-effect relationships be identified between the measure and the outcomes?
 Is the cost of the measure proportionate to its benefits?
 Can the objectives also be achieved using fewer resources?

-The working groups submit their reports to the steering committee.
-Dissenting opinions and proposals may also be included in the reports.
-The steering committee takes note of the working groups’ reports, forms its own opinion and submits proposals for decisions to the federal cabinet.
-On the basis of these proposals, the federal cabinet decides, as part of the budget preparation procedure, how the findings should be implemented in future.
+The working group submits its report to the steering committee.
+Dissenting opinions and proposals may also be included in the report.
+The steering committee submits proposals for decisions to the federal cabinet.

 What spending reviews have been conducted to date?

 The first review cycle took place in 2015/2016.
-The spending reviews focused on two smaller, narrowly defined funding programmes in the fields of intermodal transport and labour mobility among young people, in order to gain experience with the new instrument in cooperation with the relevant ministries (the Federal Ministry of Transport and Digital Infrastructure and the Federal Ministry of Labour and Social Affairs).
+The spending reviews focused on two smaller, narrowly defined funding programmes in the fields of intermodal transport and labour mobility among young people, in order to gain experience with the new instrument in cooperation with the relevant ministries (the Federal Ministry for Digital and Transport and the Federal Ministry of Labour and Social Affairs).

 The second review cycle in 2016/2017 focused on funding programmes in the areas of energy and climate policy and housing policy.
 These cross-departmental areas have both political and fiscal significance in Germany.
-In total, six ministries were involved in these reviews including the Federal Ministry for Economic Affairs and Energy, the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety, the Federal Ministry of Education and Research, the Federal Ministry of Food and Agriculture and the Federal Ministry of Transport and Digital Infrastructure.
+In total, six ministries were involved in these reviews including the Federal Ministry for Economic Affairs and Climate Action, the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection, the Federal Ministry of Education and Research, the Federal Ministry of Food and Agriculture and the Federal Ministry for Digital and Transport.

 During the third review cycle in 2017/2018, another two spending reviews were conducted.
-One review examined the public procurement of standardised mass goods (with the involvement of the Federal Ministry for Economic Affairs and Energy, the Federal Ministry of Defence, the Federal Ministry of the Interior, Building and Community, the Federal Ministry of Food and Agriculture and the Federal Ministry of Labour and Social Affairs).
+One review examined the public procurement of standardised mass goods (with the involvement of the Federal Ministry for Economic Affairs and Climate Action, the Federal Ministry of the Interior and Community, the Federal Ministry of Food and Agriculture and the Federal Ministry of Labour and Social Affairs).
 For the first time, the focus was on a cross-cutting issue.
 The aim was to increase the efficiency of administrative action.
 During the review, recommendations were developed for all ministries.

 The other review analysed the policy area of humanitarian aid and transitional assistance, including crisis prevention, crisis response, stabilisation and development cooperation (with the involvement of the Federal Foreign Office and the Federal Ministry for Economic Cooperation and Development).

 In the fourth review cycle in 2018/2019, a spending review was conducted on another internal issue for the public administration, namely the management of accounts receivable.
-The Federal Ministry of Defence, the Federal Ministry of Justice and Consumer Protection and the Federal Ministry of Health were involved in this review.
+The Federal Ministry of Defence, the Federal Ministry of Justice and the Federal Ministry of Health were involved in this review.

 All the spending reviews conducted to date have been successfully completed.